MaddePorserud/ydk-gen/sdk/cpp/install/Debian/README.md

 ***Debian/changelog***

+This has to be updated to the current date and version.

 Ubuntu version is 0.5.2-0ubuntu1 (upstream version 0.5.2, Debian version 0, Ubuntu version 1)

 Change unstable to current development release (xenial)